MLanky/SimulateRobot/README.md

 This should work perfectly and help you run your javafx application from cmd.

-Now in case it feels a burden to you to write this code again and again.
-You could do the following.

-An environment variable could help you compile the above codes into a single word which you can type in your command line surrounded by %.

-In order to set your environment variable, go to the search bar in the bottom left corner of the screen.
-Then type environment variables in the search bar.

-You can click the open button in order to open it in the control panel.
-Then follow these steps:

-Go to tab: Advanced, which will probably be the default tab when you open it.
-Click "Environment Variables" in the bottom right.
-Click "New" in the 2nd bottom panel. set "Variable name" as "JAVA_FX" set "Variable value" as the following:
---module-path "Path to your javafx lib folder" --add-modules javafx.controls,javafx.fxml Please write the full correct path to your lib folder in your openjfx folder that you downloaded.
-And make sure it is inside double quotes.

-After doing that, click "OK" and then close the control panel.
-Now you need to restart the command line application.
-Without restarting, it will not show the environment variable that you just set.
-Just close it and open it again.

-Now type the following in your command line: echo %JAVA_FX%

-This should show you the variable value that you had just set.
-If it prints JAVA_FX, then please consider re-referring the above steps and checking for any path errors you made while typing the path to the lib folder in variable value in environment variables.

-If it shows the correct value, continue:

-Now you can type the following command in your command line.
-Make sure you are in the folder where your .java file is saved, if not please direct to the folder by using the "cd" command mentioned earlier:

-javac %JAVA_FX% YourFile.java Make sure to change the "YourFile" name to the name of your java file.

-Then it should compile the java file into a java class file.
-Then you type the following in your command line: java %JAVA_FX% YourFile

-This should work fine.

 If you have any questions, please mention them in the comments section.